Intraday Battery Dispatch for Hybrid Renewable Energy Assets: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We developed an algorithm for the dynamic real-time dispatch of a hybrid wind asset.
-Our framework works with continuous state and action spaces in a closed-loop fashion and effectively handles many performance objectives, such as quadratic penalty firming, degradation-aware firming, and curtailment reduction.
-The implementation is moreover independent of the underlying dynamics of $(X_k)$ and can be adjusted to use nonparametric scenario simulators.
-In addition, the accuracy of our optimal control was validated by comparing it with an analytical solution in the linear-quadratic subcase.
-Furthermore, we provided a case study of our algorithm through experiments conducted on a synthetic Texas-7k grid.
+This paper presents a comprehensive and innovative framework for the optimal intraday dispatch of hybrid wind assets under multiple performance objectives, including quadratic penalty firming, degradation-aware operation, and curtailment mitigation.
+We develop a closed-loop algorithm for dynamic real-time dispatch that operates in continuous state and action spaces, is agnostic to the underlying wind dynamics $(X_k)$, and can leverage nonparametric scenario simulators.
+The accuracy of the solution is validated against an analytical benchmark in the linear–quadratic case.
+From an experimental perspective, we quantitatively assess the benefits of retrofit hybridization using a realistic Texas-7k grid synthetic testbed.

-Our proposed algorithm controls the BESS under the assumption of constant penalty for deviation from the target profile $(M_k)$.
+Our proposed algorithm controls the BESS under the assumption of a constant penalty for deviation from $(M_k)$.
 In practice, the penalty for missing the dispatch targets $(M_k)$ depends on real-time electricity prices $(P_k)$.
 Therefore, a hybrid controller might employ a time-sensitive firming strategy where the firming goal aligns with $P_k$.
-A natural extension would be to perform price-dependent firming by introducing an additional state variable $(P_k)$ to \eqref{eq:Bellman_DP}:
+A natural future extension would be to undertake price-dependent firming by introducing an additional state variable $(P_k)$ to \eqref{eq:Bellman_DP}: